 Tip: To learn more about distressing furniture visit my, How to Distress Chalk Paint Furniture: The Only Technique You Need post!

 I used this technique to refinish an outdoor table that we got on FB Marketplace last summer.
 This thick sturdy table with matching benches was a steal at just $200.
 We placed it in our outdoor under-deck space to create an outdoor dining space.
 I loved the black legs but wanted to try my hand at a faux wood finish top.
-Below are my real wood inspiration (left) and the results of my DIY wood-look table top (right).
+Below is my real wood inspiration (left) and the results of my DIY wood-look table top (right).

 For this table, I first painted it with Benjamin Moore exterior latex paint in Seagull gray to match the color of our home.
 I then went in with a more orangey exterior latex because I was hoping to match some natural rattan chairs we have (seen in the background near our DY paver fire pit in the photo above).
 The plan was to have the wood-like finish be warm.
 I used a wood grain tool on this table.
 I simply rolled on the orange-tone paint and dragged the tool through stopping and rolling to create faux knots on the table.
 The result was....well awful!
 But I wasn't done yet!
 Valspar antiquing wax to the rescue!
 Here's before Valspar saved the day!